Model-independent pricing with insider information: a Skorokhod embedding approach

-We now give a result which shows that, when the informed agent's information is given by $\Lambda$ as in \eqref{eq:1}, with $\overline{\tau}$ of the form in \eqref{eq:say}, then we can provide a simple necessary and sufficient condition for the existence of consistent models for the informed agent, cf. \ref{item:1_RST} of Theorem~\ref{thm:RSTExists}.
+We now give a result which shows that, when the agent's information is given by $\mathcal{A}$ as in \eqref{eq:a1}, then we can provide a simple necessary and sufficient condition for the existence of consistent models for the informed agent, cf. \ref{item:1_RST} of Theorem~\ref{thm:RSTExists}.
 If there is no ambiguity we write $\beta_\mu=\beta$ in the following.